ionic-team/ionic-ion-tinder-cards/README.md

-Ionic Contrib: Swipeable Cards
+Ionic Contrib: Tinder Cards
 ===================

 Swipeable card based layout for Ionic and Angular.
-As seen in apps like [Jelly](http://jelly.co/)
+As seen in apps like [Tinder](http://www.gotinder.com/)
+Note: There is also a similar ion library here: https://github.com/driftyco/ionic-ion-swipe-cards where you swipe the cards down instead of left or right.

 [Demo](http://codepen.io/ionic/pen/nxEdH)